-

 Our district annually completes the state LEP survey, which reports the number of EL students being served by each school.
 This information is used to determine the staffing necessary to meet the needs of EL students for each school year.

 Our district communicates important school information to EL parents in a language that they can understand, to the extent practicable.
-TransACT’s Translation Library is used to provide language communication support to parents who speak a language other than English as well as on-site translations.
+TransACT’s Translation Library and Propio, a telephone translation service, is used to provide language communication support to parents who speak a language other than English as well as on-site translations.